apache/flink-docker/README.md

 ### Release checklist

+Checklist for the `dev` branch:
 - [ ] The GPG key ID of the key used to sign the release has been added to `add-version.sh` and committed with the message `Add GPG key for x.y.z release`
+- [ ] `./add-version.sh -r x.y -f x.y.z` has been run on the respective dev branch

+Checklist for the `master` branch:
 - [ ] _(new minor releases only)_ any unsupported Flink minor version Dockerfiles have been removed
       (only two `x.y/` directories should be present)
 - [ ] _(new patch releases only)_ any existing generated files for the same minor version have been removed
-- [ ] `./add-version.sh -r x.y -f x.y.z` has been run, and the updated Dockerfiles committed with
-      the message `Update Dockerfiles for x.y.z release`
+- [ ] The updated Dockerfiles have been committed with the message `Update Dockerfiles for x.y.z release`
 - [ ] _(new minor releases only)_ the `aliases` array in `generate-stackbrew-library.sh` has been
       updated with `[x.y]='latest'` and committed with the message `Update latest image tag to x.y`
 - [ ] A pull request with the above changes has been opened on this repo and merged